stacknerd/ioBroker.msghub/docs/modules/MsgStorage.md

 ## Design guidelines / invariants (the important rules)

 ### 1) Single file, whole-document persistence
-Callers are expected to persist the complete document (for MsgHub: the full message list).
+Callers are expected to persist the complete document (for Message Hub: the full message list).
 There is no partial update format and no automatic merging.

 ### 2) Best-effort durability (non-blocking by default)